Nuitka/Nuitka-website/doc/doc/factory.rst

    # Commercial version (subscribers only)
    git clone --branch staging https://github.com/Nuitka/Nuitka-commercial.git

-Either just run ``bin/nuitka`` from the checkout, and it will use the install found near it, or run ``python setup.py develop`` as that will create a ``.pth`` file that is kind of like a symlink, that means if you update the git, Nuitka is automatically updated in your environment too.
+Either run ``bin/nuitka`` from the checkout, and it will use the Nuitka code right next to it, or run ``python setup.py develop``to create a ``.pth`` file that works like a symlink.
+That means if you update the git, Nuitka is automatically updated in your environment, too.

 Of course ``python setup.py install`` also works, but copies **Nuitka** into the environment and needs to be redone for every git update.